Charging station: North America

+As of March 2026, there are 78,444 EV charging stations with 241,301 chargers across the United States.
+California has the highest number of all the states and also has the most EVs registered..
+Shopping centers have 95% of all fast DC chargers making them appropriate for quick fueling while 90% at hotels are the slower level 2 units.

-Colder areas in northern US states and Canada have some infrastructure for public power receptacles provided primarily for use by block heaters.
+Colder areas in northern US states and Canada have some public power receptacles, primarily for use by block heaters.
 Although their circuit breakers prevent large current draws for other uses, they can be used to recharge electric vehicles, albeit slowly.
-In public lots, some such outlets are turned on only when the temperature falls below −20 °C, further limiting their value.
+In public lots, some such outlets are turned on only when the temperature falls below -30 C, thus limiting their use for charging EVs.

-As of late 2023, a limited number of Tesla Superchargers are starting to open to non-Tesla vehicles through the use of a built in CCS adapter for existing superchargers.

-Other charging networks are available for all electric vehicles.
-Networks like Electrify America, EVgo, ChargeFinder and ChargePoint are popular among consumers.
-Electrify America currently has 15 agreements with various automakers for their electric vehicles to use its network of chargers or provide discounted charging rates or complimentary charging, including Audi, BMW, Ford, Hyundai, Kia, Lucid Motors, Mercedes, Volkswagen, and more.
-Prices are generally based on local rates and other networks may accept cash or a credit card.

 In June 2022, United States President Biden announced a plan for a standardized nationwide network of 500,000 electric vehicle charging stations by 2030 that will be agnostic to EV brands, charging companies, or location, in the United States.
 The US will provide US$5 billion between 2022 and 2026 to states through the National Electric Vehicle Infrastructure (NEVI) Formula Program to build charging stations along major highways and corridors.
 One such proposed corridor called Greenlane plans to establish charging infrastructure between Los Angeles, California and Las Vegas, Nevada.
-However, by December 2023, no charging stations had been built.
+In April 2025, the flagship charging station was operational in Colton, California, with further locations in Barstow and Baker, under development.

+In July 2023, automakers General Motors, BMW, Honda, Hyundai, Kia, Mercedes, and Stellantis announced they were building a North American network of fast-chargers.
+Toyota would later join, and the venture was named Ionna.

+As of late 2023, a limited number of Tesla Superchargers started to open to non-Tesla vehicles through the use of a built in CCS adapter for existing superchargers.
+Other charging networks available for all electric vehicles include Electrify America, EVgo, and ChargePoint.
+In October 2023, Electrify America announced 15 agreements with various automakers for their electric vehicles to use its network of chargers.

+In May 2025, Tesla announced plans to develop a public, 46-station megawatt charging system referred to as a Megacharger network to support deployments of the Tesla Semi at ACT Expo.